prabhdeep-singh/katalyst-assistant/README.md

 # Katalyst Assistant

-An AI-powered chat assistant designed to answer questions about ERP systems (Currently tailored for IFS) and processes, featuring persona-based responses tailored to different user roles.
+An AI-powered chat assistant designed to answer questions about ERP systems (Currently tailored for **IFS ERP**) and processes, featuring persona-based responses tailored to different user roles.
 Built with FastAPI (Python) for the backend and React (TypeScript) for the frontend, containerized using Docker Compose.

 ## Features